Rules & Regulations

 It is recommended that maximum height is not used throughout but be restricted to a number of verticals which would allow a maximum “see-through” of the exhibit.

 Exhibitors are required to exercise care so that their displays do not unduly obstruct visibility of adjacent exhibits.
 At least 6′ from the front of the booth between adjacent exhibits must allow for eye-level visibility (5′ height maximum).
-This applies to booth types A, B, and C. Every exhibitor must display a sign to identify their company.
+This applies to In-Line, Perimeter In-Line, and Peninsula booths.
+Every exhibitor must display a sign to identify their company.
 In island booths firms must not construct a “solid wall” that is more than 4′ wide at any point unless permission has been sought.
 OLA will consider on a case-by-case basis requests for exemptions to this limitation.

 The OLA allows firms to arrange with Showtech Power & Lighting (MTCC Exclusive Supplier) to hang banners from the space above their booth provided they meet the following criteria: